marbetschar/tins/README.md

 # Boxes

-Use lightweight containers just like full blown virtual machines.
+Use lightweight containers just like any virtual machine.

 **>>>>>> Work in Progress <<<<<<**